-Blessed with an abundance of beautifully diverse scenery and sunshine, Australian’s homes are often built to take advantage of the surroundings, so what’s the point of covering up those views with a wall?
-Floor to ceiling windows allow you to not only make the most of your stunning beach or bush view, but allow you to feel more connected with the natural environment.
-Options like louvre and double hung windows are popular options for floor to ceiling windows as they allow incredibly versatile control over your airflow.
+Blessed with an abundance of beautifully diverse scenery and sunshine, Australian homes are often built to take advantage of the surroundings, so what’s the point of covering up those views with a wall?
+Floor-to-ceiling windows allow you to not only make the most of your stunning beach or bush view but allow you to feel more connected with the natural environment.
+Options like louvre and double hung windows are popular options for floor-to-ceiling windows as they allow incredibly versatile control over your airflow.
 For example, when fully open, you could feel like you’re in the middle of the bushlands, but when it rains you can still witness the beauty of the now “rainforest”, but without the ‘rain’ part.

-Who wouldn’t use floor to ceiling windows in if your home had a view that looked like this?
+Who wouldn’t use floor-to-ceiling windows if your home had a view that looked like this?
 Image source.

 Inviting floor to ceiling doorways

 Have you got a large opening for your front door, or perhaps you’re looking to revamp the exit to your outdoor entertaining area?
 Consider floor to ceiling windows, as they give the impression of open space while retaining security.
 Louvre windows excel here, as they can be made narrow and very tall, offering a modern aesthetic, with the convenient practicality of multiple glass panels opening up to 90°.

 Combining with floor to ceiling glass doors